artivis/manif/paper/paper.md

 [@Sophus] C++ implementation of Lie Groups using Eigen.
-Our work differs from [@Sophus] in that all our classes inherit from a common templated base class which ensure a common minimal API.
-This allows for writing generic algorithms on Lie groups.
+Our work differs from [@Sophus] in that all our classes inherit from a common templated base class which allows a common minimal API.
+This permits writing generic algorithms on Lie groups.
-Moreover, the Jacobian matrix are available to the user for most of the operation on groups allowing complex chain of operations to be differentiate through the chain rule.
+Moreover, the Jacobian matrix are available to the user for most of the operation on groups allowing complex chain of operations to be differentiated through the chain rule.

 [@wave_geometry] Manifold geometry with fast automatic derivatives and coordinate frame semantics checking.
 Our work differs from [@wave_geometry] in that it offers analitically computed Jacobian matrix whereas